 But, this is where Botox comes into the picture.
 It's FDA-approved for prevention of chronic migraine, and many insurance carriers cover it if other migraine meds aren't working.

-So, we wanted to drill down and get a few facts straight before you submit to those 31 (albeit tiny) injections every three months.
+So, we wanted to drill down and get a few facts straight before you submit to those injections.
 How does Botox work to prevent pain?
 Exactly how does it stack up against other migraine meds?
 And, since it's an extra added bonus, will it do anything for the worry lines snaking across your forehead?

 Read on for more insight into this migraine-mitigating injectable:

 How did physicians find that Botox could assist your aging (and aching) head?